Skip to main content

 Billing terms

-When configuring your listing, you select a billing term to complete pricing configuration for the listing.
-A billing term determines the length that the pricing offered and accepted by the buyer will be valid for.
+When configuring your listing, you select a billing term to complete pricing configuration for each plan on a listing.
+A billing term on a plan determines the length that the pricing can be offered for a private offer that uses that plan.
 For Microsoft commercial marketplace, billing term options include:

 • 1 month